Rehabilitation

 “The Carroll Center emboldened me to get out, to use public transportation, to move about with the white cane, and to find my way using all of my senses.”

-Our Independent Living and Vocational Transition Programs provide crucial blindness skills and promote adjustment to vision loss through classes in safe travel (orientation and mobility), technology, adaptive home management and self-care, health and information management, counseling, fencing, woodworking and employment seminars.
+Our Independent Living, Job Readiness and Vocational Transition Programs provide crucial blindness skills and promote adjustment to vision loss through classes in safe travel (orientation and mobility), technology, adaptive home management and self-care, health and information management, counseling, fencing, woodworking and employment seminars.
 All clients will begin with a two-week evaluation to assess their current skills in these activities.

 This 12-week program will assist students in achieving or maintaining personal independence and employment skills through a variety of classes in a campus environment.